Cherarium/phone-goggles/README.md

 # super-duper-phone-goggles
-This is a RESTful API using Python/Django to manage phone call states.
+This repository hosts a RESTful API built with Python and Django, designed to efficiently manage phone call states.

-## The API has two main functions:
+## Features

-1. Capture real-time phone call events from an external system, and store them in a database.
+1. Capture real-time phone call events from an external system and store them.
-2. Provide access to comprehensive call history for a given phone number.
+2. Provide a detailed call history for any given phone number.

-**Part 1 - Event Processing:**
+## Part 1 - Event Processing

-Implement an API endpoint to process events for the following attributes:
+Implement an API endpoint to handle the following event attributes:

 - event_id: Unique identifier for the event.
 - call_id: Unique identifier for the call.
 - event: Values can be INITIATE, ANSWER, or DISCONNECT.